 - 1 tablespoon plus ½ teaspoon salt, divided

 - 1 pint fresh cherry tomatoes (2 cups)

 - ⅓ cup fresh basil leaves (a handful)

 - 1 clove garlic

-- 2 links fully cooked spinach and garlic chicken sausage (brands I've seen include Bilinski's, Trader Joe's, and Nature's Place)
+- 6 ounces (2 links) fully cooked spinach and garlic chicken sausage (brands I've seen include Bilinski's, Trader Joe's, and Nature's Place)

 - 4 tablespoons extra virgin olive oil, divided